jcancelli/triangular-pool/README.md

                               not present this value will be ignored.
   --verbose                   Value of y of the leftmost extreme of the upper
                               wall (-r1 for the lower wall).
+  --csv-headers               Will add headers to CSV output.
+  --output-csv                Will output simulation info in CSV format (if no
+                              --csv-headers flag is added, only data will be outputed).
   --graphics                  Enables graphical visualization of the simulation.
                               In graphical mode the simulation keeps iterating until the program is stopped (the parameter n is